 Plugins are essential part of any WordPress site and used to enhance or achieve the feature you would like to have.
-As a beginner, you will be attracted with more than 43K plus free plugins on the repository and huge number of premium plugins from reputed suppliers.
+As a beginner, you will be attracted with more than 50K plus free plugins on the free WordPress plugin section which you can find here.
+In addition, there are huge number of premium plugins available in reputed marketplaces like Codecanyon.
 On the flip side choosing wrong plugins will do more bad things like breaking and slowing down your complete site.
-As a beginner it is recommended to follow some guidelines and choose only the needed plugins before you fall into the trapping world of WordPress plugins.
+As a beginner, we recommend following basic guidelines and choose only the needed plugins before you fall into the trapping world of WordPress plugins.

 Beginners Guidelines for Choosing Plugins